JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 }
 ```

-When you build the project, this code will add the following block to the `package.json` file:
+When you build the project, this code adds the following block to the `package.json` file:

 ```json
 "hello": {